Eighth Brigade (Syria)

 The Eighth Brigade was a unit of the 5th Corps established in 2018 in the Daraa Governorate, Syria during the Syrian civil war, composed primarily of rebels who had reconciled with the Assad regime in 2018.
 The faction joined the Southern Operations Room in December 2024 following the 2024 Syrian opposition offensives and disbanded in April 2025 after the killing of Bilal al-Droubi.

 Background

 The Eighth Brigade originated as the Syrian rebel group Youth of Sunna Forces, which was initially led by Ahmad al-Awda until Mohammed Tohme and his deputy Bilal al-Droubi were given control of the group by the factions' leadership council in August 2016.
 Al-Awda regained control of the group and the city of Bosra later that month with the support of the Yarmouk Army.

 History

 Following a marked increase in regime activity in the summer of 2018, al-Awda negotiated a settlement with Russia and was given control of his own brigade.
 The faction worked closely with Russian military police and their joint area of control was more peaceful compared to other areas of the governorate.

+Disputes over the control of agricultural land led to the brigade fighting against various Druze groups, including Sheikh al-Karama Forces, Al-Fahd Forces, Kata'ib Humat al-Diyar, Ma’an Zahreddin group, Karem Ubaid group, and Usoud al-Jabal group, in addition to the National Defence Forces (NDF), in September 2020 in Al-Mujaymer, as well as the "outskirts" of Al-Qurayya.
+14 were killed, with 62 injured, on both sides.
+Members of the Men of Dignity were also injured in the clashes.
+The NDF established outposts in the aftermath of the clashes, on 4 October 2020.
+The Eighth Brigade withdrew from the area the following month, after negotiations held by emir Louay al-Atrash, as well as sheikhs Hammoud al-Hinnawi and Awad al-Miqdad.

+The group clashed in Sayda in October 2020 with the Military Intelligence Directorate.
+Residents of "Sayda, al-Nai’ma" and Kahil, where settlements were reached in October 2021, requested that the Security Committee "disarm" those who were affiliated with the brigade.
+Russian military police met with Ali Bash, the deputy commander of the organization, on 11 October in Bosra, though the Eighth Brigade refused to hand over their weapons.
+The Eighth Brigade clashed various times with the Air Force Intelligence Directorate, including a raid on a Khirbet Ghazaleh checkpoint in December 2021 which was held by the directorate.
 Russia ended support for the group in 2021 and it affiliated with the Military Intelligence branch in Suwayda.